About me

 I grew up just being a big ol’ weirdo.
 One day long ago, while driving with my mom–I can’t even remember what wacky and surely self-deprecating story I was telling her about some big ol’ weirdo thing I did–she said I was delightfully quirky.

-Now I’m 48 and learning something pretty huge about myself.
-After about a year working on self-assessment, I have finally gotten through the professional diagnosis process and am autistic.
+In my late 40s, I learned something pretty huge about myself.
+After about a year working on self-assessment, I have finally gotten through the professional diagnosis process and confirmed I am autistic.
 Turns out that’s a very narrow diagnosis, not really explaining most of the coexisting conditions that so many other autistic people have.
-So the next step is to do more research and find a therapist who can help me figure out the rest of it.
+So I guess now I’ll spend the rest of my life figuring out the rest of it.

 Feel free to reach out via email at michelebucolic@gmail.com or on Instagram @delightfully_quirky.